Aaronontheweb/dotnet-cursor-rules/dotnet-tools/README.md

 Use this when you're:
 - Adding .NET tools to your project
 - Managing tool versions across environments
 - Setting up tool dependencies in CI/CD

+## Related Rules

+- For general NuGet package publishing best practices, see the [NuGet Package Publishing Rules](../nuget-packages/README.md)
+- For CI/CD integration, see the [CI/CD Rules](../ci-cd/README.md)
+- For .NET SDK management, see the [.NET SDK Management Rules](../dotnet-sdk/README.md)